kishore5464/JavaFastTrack/README.md

     Spring Bean and Spring Context

-        Bean is any object whose life cycel is maanged by a container.
+        Bean is any object whose life cycle is maanged by a container.

         Component is a class of the Bean, which means that the object os the component are managed by a container.